jjokella/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 `PF:olfmasking_depth`: (integer) Number of layers (counted from surface) to mask in overland flow river masking.
 Default: 1.

+### PF:second_update_fresh ###

+`PF:second_update_fresh`: (integer) Switch for treatment of second update, when two updates in a row are carried out.

+Only works in combination with the settings (1) `PF:gwmasking==1`, (2) `PF:updateflag==1` and (3) `PF:updateflag_2==2`.

+- Default: `0`.
+No, "fresh" second update, i.e. the updated state vector from the first update is taken as input for the second update.

+- `1`: Fresh update.
+The state vector that enters the first update, also enters the second update.
+After both updates, the saturated zone is updated with updated pressures and the unsaturated zone with updated saturations.

 ## [CLM] ##

 ### CLM:problemname ###